AnimeSocNotts/code-of-conduct/README.md

  - Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
  - Inappropriate photography or recording.
  - Inappropriate physical contact.
 You should have someone’s consent before touching them.
  - Unwelcome sexual attention.
-This includes sexualized comments or jokes, inappropriate touching, groping, and unwelcomed sexual advances.
+This includes sexualized comments or jokes, inappropriate touching, groping, and unwelcome sexual advances.
  - Deliberate intimidation, stalking or following (online or in person).
  - Advocating for, or encouraging, any of the above behavior.
  - Sustained disruption of society events, including talks and presentations.